davemolk/scripts/README.md

 # scripts
-a collection of odds, ends, and everything inbetween
+a collection of odds, ends, and everything in between